Profiles#

 • Values can also be hash maps, but only one level deep

-3. prompts/ folder inside which Enkaidu will find any file that has .yaml|yml extension and attempts to load the prompts definitions, defined the same way as prompts: in the config file.
+3. prompts/ folder inside which Enkaidu will find any file that has .yaml|yml extension and attempt to load the prompts definitions, defined the same way as prompts: in the config file.

 • Prompts in the config file will override prompts with the same name defined in the profile.

-4. system_prompts/ folder inside which Enkaidu will find any file that has .yaml|yml extension and attempts to load system prompt definitions, defined the same way as system_prompts: in the config file.
+4. system_prompts/ folder inside which Enkaidu will find any file that has .yaml|yml extension and attempt to load system prompt definitions, defined the same way as system_prompts: in the config file.

 • System prompts in the config file will override those with the same name defined in the profile.

-5. macros/ folder inside which Enkaidu will find any file that has .yaml|yml extension and attempts to load macro definitions, defined the same way as macros: in the config file.
+5. macros/ folder inside which Enkaidu will find any file that has .yaml|yml extension and attempt to load macro definitions, defined the same way as macros: in the config file.

 • Macros in the config file will override those with the same name defined in the profile.